dtellz/ai-beats-snake/README.md

 </p>

 TODO:

 - Avoid the AI to trap itself
 - Don't let her get in a loop for too long
+- Increase game speed to increase training speed

 ## Dependencies